-This client required the ability to collect and store credit cards securely from their booking page until required for payment.
-The transaction process starts with the first 2 requests being sent to the airline company to determine if tickets were available and then the 3rd transaction needs to be sent securely with the credit card number to the airline.
-The first 2 transactions provide a booking number which is then sent along with the credit card in the payment request over to the airline for processing.
-Once the booking request has been completed the travel company then needs the ability to charge the same card for 2 additional payments 1 payment to the insurance company and the last transaction was sent to the payment gateway to process the surcharge.
+The client sought a secure method to collect and store credit card information from their booking page until payment was necessary.
+The transaction process begins with the dispatch of the first two requests to the airline company to confirm ticket availability.
+Following this, a third secure transaction, containing the credit card number, is forwarded to the airline.
+The initial transactions generate a booking number, which is subsequently transmitted, along with the credit card, in the payment request to the airline for processing.
+Upon finalizing the booking request, the travel company needs the ability to charge the same card for two additional payments—one to the insurance company and the final one to the payment gateway for processing the surcharge.

-HostedPCI first needed to determine the correct collection method for this client, we were able to identify this quickly since all transactions took place through the travel company’s webpage.
-It was decided that the collection solution required was the iFrame.
-The reason for this is that the iFrame can be embedded into the client’s checkout page allowing them to remain in control of the entire transaction processes without being required to handle the credit card internally.
-The HostedPCI iFrame tokenizes the credit card directly from the browser before the customer details including the credit card.
-The client is provided with an independent and durable token which can be used with any third-party or supported gateways as many times as required.
+HostedPCI was initially tasked with identifying the suitable collection method for this client.
+This was promptly determined as all transactions were facilitated through the travel company’s webpage.
+The iFrame was identified as the necessary collection solution, given its ability to integrate into the client’s checkout page.
+This integration allows the client to maintain control over the entire transaction process without the need to internally manage the credit card.
+The HostedPCI iFrame tokenizes the credit card directly from the browser before tokenizing the customer details.
+The client receives an independent and durable token, which can be used with any third-party or supported gateways as needed.

-The first transaction that is processed through HostedPCI is the booking transaction, unlike a regular sale transaction the credit card is not actually processed by the travel company.
-The transaction is processed by the airline company which confirms the booking, for this reason, the API action that is required for this transaction is our XML Message Dispatch.
-This transaction type allows the client to construct the API request according to the airline’s requirements to provide the customer and transaction details to the airline for processing.
-Since the travel company only has the token, the client will send the API request to HostedPCI with the token, and HostedPCI will replace the token with the credit card before passing the message on to the airline.
+The first transaction processed through HostedPCI is the booking transaction.
+Unlike a standard sale transaction, the credit card is processed not by the travel company, but by the airline company, which confirms the booking.
+As a result, the API action needed for this transaction is our XML Message Dispatch.
+This type of transaction allows the client to tailor the API request to the airline’s specifications to transmit the customer and transaction details for processing.
+Since the travel company holds only the token, they send the API request to HostedPCI with the token, and HostedPCI replaces the token with the credit card before sending the message to the airline.

-The insurance transaction will follow the same path as the booking transaction however in this case the third-party has changed and therefore may require a different request structure.
-Like the airline transaction, the client will compile the appropriate request with the customer details including the token and will send the transaction to HostedPCI for the insurance company to charge the insurance fee to the client.
+The insurance transaction follows the same route as the booking transaction; however, the third party in this case is different, potentially requiring a varied request structure.
+Similar to the airline transaction, the client will assemble the appropriate request, including the token, and will send the transaction to HostedPCI for the insurance company to charge the insurance fee.

-For the surcharge transaction, this is completed against the selected payment gateway, in this case, the travel company’s gateway was Moneris.
-The structure of the payment request is different from the request for XML Dispatch, unlike the 3rd-party request which is structured by the client the gateway request is structured using specific parameters provided by HostedPCI to make sending the Sale request simple.
+Regarding the surcharge transaction, it is carried out through the chosen payment gateway—Moneris, in this instance, which is the travel company’s gateway.
+The structure of the payment request differs from the request for XML Dispatch.
+Unlike the third-party request, which the client assembles, the gateway request is structured using specific parameters provided by HostedPCI to streamline the Sale request.

-By utilizing HostedPCI for their PCI DSS compliance this travel company was able to reduce their PCI scope by removing the entire collecting, storing and exchanging process out of their environment and over to a secure 3rd party proxy, which reduced their PCI scope from an SAQ type D which is roughly 400 questions and lowering it to an SAQ type A which is only 11 questions.
+By utilizing HostedPCI for their PCI DSS compliance, the travel company successfully reduced its PCI scope by entrusting the entire collection, storage, and exchange process to a secure third-party proxy.
+This shift decreased their PCI scope from an SAQ type D, encompassing approximately 400 questions, to a more manageable SAQ type A, consisting of only 11 questions.